 Totals, Tempo and Game State — Reading the Match Before the Market Does

-The most consistent edge in UCL totals betting comes from understanding game state before it develops, not reacting to it.
+The most consistent edge in Champions League betting regarding totals comes from understanding game state before it develops, not reacting to it.
 The markets often move too slowly when a score changes.
 However, if you’ve anticipated the scenario, you can position yourself before the trigger.

 Must-Win Scenarios and Late-Round League Phase Volatility